loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/ADDING-A-USE-CASE.md

 ## Reference: `database-connector` use case

 The `database-connector` use case is a good concrete example of this pattern.
 It has:
-- Two Applications in `apps/`: a Helm app (CNPG operator) and a manifests app
+- One Application in `apps/`: a manifests app for the use-case-specific resources
+- A shared CNPG dependency installed separately by `vcluster-gitops/argocd/app-of-apps/cnpg-appset.yaml`
 - Sync waves ordering secrets → CNPG Cluster → VirtualClusterInstance
 - A credential secret using `{REPLACE_DB_CONNECTOR_PASSWORD}` placeholder
 - Label key `databaseConnector` mapped to canonical name `database-connector`